Toloka/docs/en/template-builder/reference/plugin.trigger.md

 You can also set conditions in the `conditions` property that must be met in order for the trigger to fire.

+In the following example trigger adds assignment id to the link.
+This happens immediately after the task is loaded.

 [![View example in the sandbox](../_images/buttons/view-example.svg)](https://ya.cc/t/lxI6fdnn4PTHN4)

 {% cut "Components used in the example" %}